Freelance UX and Web Designer

 A simplified, intent-led structure shaped by user flows and content objects

-I'll now walk you through an example of how I used user insights, user flows and object-mapping to design components:
+I'll now walk you through an example of how I used the ORCA process to make design decisions:

 “Class” emerged as a core object across touchpoints.
 I defined its schema and mapped key attributes, then designed a neutral class card—a flexible pattern that holds all attributes without locking in display rules.